 It is no wonder that lenders are required to implement robust Early Warning Systems (EWSs) to aid portfolio management.
-In this blog series we discuss the regulatory expectations concerning EWIs and propose our innovative tool, Eagle Eye, as a solution to support the monitoring of customers using near real-time data.
+In this blog series we discuss the regulatory expectations concerning EWIs and propose our innovative tool, Risk Alert, as a solution to support the monitoring of customers using near real-time data.

 Regulatory expectations with respect to early warning and monitoring frameworks

 Earlier in the year, the European Banking Authority (EBA) published its final guidelines on loan origination and monitoring, which is applicable to all credit institutions in Europe.
 Furthermore, other international regulators such as the Saudi Arabian Monetary Authority (SAMA) have also recently released similar rules making it clear that portfolio monitoring and early warning systems becoming an area of regulatory focus.